zaracooper/blog/content/posts/hugo-github-portfolio.md

 This is what the final site looks like.

 ![Mostly Finished Website](mostly_finished_website.png)

 # Step 5: Create your repos on Github and push your source code

 1. Commit your changes to the master branch.
 2. Create a repo on Github to host your site's source code, for example, called `<PORTFOLIO_NAME>`.
 You can make this repo private as it just serves to store your site's source code.
-3. Push your latest commits to this repo.
+3. Push your latest changes to this repo.
 4. Create a second repo from which your site will be hosted.
 It should have the name `<USERNAME>.github.io`.
 5. Locally, `cd` back into the `<PORTFOLIO_NAME>` folder and check that you’re happy with how your site looks like by running the Hugo server.
 If you’re satisfied with the resulting portfolio, kill the server.
 6. We next have to link the `public` folder generated when we build the site locally to the `<USERNAME>.github.io` repo we created.
 We’ll make the `<USERNAME>.github.io` repo the remote origin of the public folder and also make the `public` folder a submodule of our `<PORTFOLIO_NAME>` project.
 Do this by running: